jnmathew/MindfulJot/README.md

 ## 🚧 Stretch Goals

-- 🛠️ Local storage with Room and offline syncing
+- Local storage with Room and offline syncing
-- 🔖 Tag filtering and search features
+- Tag filtering and search features
+- Migrate from Picasso to Coil (picasso is formally deprecated)

 ---